|

 by the gentle waves, sometimes becoming a bit fuzzier but sometimes

-transforming themselves into something that can be even more fanciful and
+transforming themselves into something that can be even more fanciful and interesting

-in this piece sometimes uses imitation to evoke the idea of images and their
+piece sometimes uses imitation to evoke the idea of images and their

 reflections.
 The melodic "images" are sometimes reflected